 Distorting the Truth

-But sadly, there are always those in the church assembly who may have an intellectual understanding of the Bible and who do many external Christian things but have never fully committed their lives to Christ.
+But sadly, there are always those in our churches who may have an intellectual understanding of the Bible and do many external Christian things but have never fully committed their lives to Christ.

 The Apostle Paul in his final message to the elders at Ephesus warned them that false teachers would attempt to come in and lead their people astray.